‘Legion’ Creator Noah Hawley Is ‘Finding Strength’ In Latest Marvel Venture

-Legion is Marvel’s latest television venture and, while the series does take place within the same universe as the X-Men franchise, Legion does something that sets itself apart from most other Marvel properties.
-While superheroes tend to be set above the rest of humanity in both ethics and deeds, Noah Hawley’s Legion presents a more down to earth hero with Dan Stevens playing the all too human David Haller.
+Legion is Marvel’s latest television venture, and while the series does take place within the same universe as the X-Men franchise, Legion does something that sets itself apart from most other Marvel properties.
+While superheroes tend to be set above the rest of humanity in both ethics and deeds, Noah Hawley’s Legion presents a more down-to-earth hero with Dan Stevens playing the all-too-human David Haller.
 As Legion is set to air its premiere episode, Hawley opens up about creating a “real life” superhero for a modern age.

 What Sets Legion Apart From The Rest

-Admittedly, Legion isn’t the first series to tell the story of a superhero who succumbs human failings (Jessica Jones comes to mind), but, as Time reports, rarely have we seen an individual mistake his superhero status for mental illness.
+Admittedly, Legion isn’t the first series to tell the story of a superhero who succumbs to human failings (Jessica Jones comes to mind), but, as Time reports, rarely have we seen an individual mistake his superhero status for mental illness.
 Usually, it’s the other way around.
 In Legion, creator Noah Hawley sees an opportunity to bring greater attention to the world of mental illness, while also entertaining with a Marvel superhero tale.

 As Legion opens, David Haller has spent years battling mental illness, trying to overcome episodes of hallucinations, nightmares, and blackouts, but he soon comes to realize that all of those symptoms may have been real occurrences.
-Just as is the case in Marvel’s line of Legion comic books, Haller is the son of Professor X and an antihero who mistakes his gifted powers for symptoms of mental illness.
-In fact, those gifts tend to support the idea that Haller does suffer from borderline personality disorder, as he develops a different personality for each superpower he possesses.
+Just as is the case in Marvel’s line of Legion comic books, Haller is the son of Professor X and is an antihero who mistakes his gifted powers for symptoms of mental illness.
+In fact, those gifts tend to support the idea that Haller does suffer from dissociative identity disorder, as he develops a different personality for each superpower he possesses.

 David isn’t even in control of those personalities.
 He may be a hero or he may be a villain.
 It all depends who the dominant personality is at a given time.